-Vitamin D2 and D3 25-hydroxy metabolites are important diagnostic markers for vitamin D status, but these compounds cannot be distinguished from their epimeric forms on a C18 column.
-The Raptor FluoroPhenyl column provides ample chromatographic resolution for these isobaric epimers, which possess unequal bioactivities, so accurate results are generated and thus the proper diagnosis can be made.
+Raptor FluoroPhenyl columns can provide greater selectivity and retention for analytes that are not easily separated using a C18 column.
+For example, the epimeric forms of vitamin D2 and D3 25-hydroxy metabolites are important diagnostic markers for vitamin D status, but these compounds cannot be distinguished on a C18 column.
+The new Raptor FluoroPhenyl column provides ample chromatographic resolution for these isobaric epimers, which possess unequal bioactivities, so accurate results are generated and thus the proper diagnosis can be made.

 (PDF - 0kB)

 Protein and particulate removal that’s fast, painless, and effective.
 Restek’s line of Resprep sample preparation products has expanded to include new 96-well protein precipitation (PPT) plates.
 Prepare serum, plasma, and other biological samples using the name you trust for quality, cleanliness, and performance.

 Featured Application: 231 pain management and drugs of abuse compounds in under 10 minutes

 As shown in this featured application, Restek's Raptor Biphenyl column is ideal for developing successful LC-MS/MS pain medication screening methodologies.
 With its exceptionally high retention and unique selectivity, 231 multiclass drug compounds and metabolites—including over 40 isobars—can be analyzed in just 10 minutes.